dechamps/yabe/CodeExamples/Wheather2_to_Bacnet/Readme.txt

 *********************************************************************/

-This program (windows service or console) gets current weather data from MyWeather2 Internet Webservice and 'sends' them on Bacnet.
+This program (windows service or console) gets current weather data from WeatherUnlocked Internet Webservice and 'sends' them on Bacnet.

-You must first creates a user account into http://www.myweather2.com/ in order to get a UserAccessKey : see Developper Zone for a 2 Day Forecast Weather API access.
-It's free of charge for basic services.
+You must first creates a user account into https://developer.weatherunlocked.com/ in order to get an AppId & Key : see https://developer.weatherunlocked.com/signup It's free of charge for basic services.

-You have to modify and add information into the registry : have a look to the .Reg file (UserAccessKey, Latitude, Longitude must be modified).
+You have to modify and add information into the registry : have a look to the .Reg file (AppId, UserAccessKey, Latitude, Longitude must be modified).
+Latitude, Longitude with no more than 3 decimal places.

 On an old Win32 only PC, removes Wow6432Node from the .reg file entry :
 	[HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Weather2_to_Bacnet]